Ocklawaha, Florida: The Shootout

 Agents surrounded the house at what is now 13250 East Highway C-25 on the morning of January 16, 1935.
 The FBI were not aware that Alvin Karpis and other gang members had left three days before, leaving only Fred and Ma in the house.
 The agents ordered them to surrender, but Fred Barker (and possibly "Ma" Barker) opened fire at 7 A.M.; both he and his mother were killed by federal agents after an intense shootout lasted for four-and-a-half hours.
 During the shootout, Fred almost killed FBI Special Agent James Campbell "Doc" White (who was taking cover behind a tree)—at the same time, Special Agent in Charge Earl "E.J."
 Connelley shot and wounded Fred in the neck.
 Allegedly, many local people came to watch the events unfolding, even holding picnics during the gunfire.
 Gunfire from the house finally stopped at 11:30 A.M., and the FBI ordered local estate handyman Willie Woodbury to enter the house wearing a bulletproof vest.
 Woodbury reported that there was no one inside alive.
-It was believed that Fred and Ma were killed by heavy gunfire while McDade and Muzzey fired tear gas.
+It was believed that Fred and Ma were killed by heavy gunfire while FBI Agents McDade and Muzzey fired tear gas.

-It isn't known if Ma Barker fired a gun during the shootout—or if Ma Barker was directly involved with any criminal activity.
+It remains unknown whether Ma Barker fired a gun during the shootout—or if Ma Barker was directly involved with any criminal activity.
 She certainly knew that her sons were criminals.